Santiago Missionary Disciples

 We meet people where they’re at, nurturing their talents through professional & transferable work experience.

-Three Foundational Pillars
+Three Foundational Steps

 Santiago Retreat Center’s Missionary Disciple Program rests on three pillars: